 Before you call any insurance companies, figure out if you're in your Medigap Open Enrollment Period or if you have a guaranteed issue right.
 Read pages 14-15 and 22-23 carefully.
-If you have questions, call your State Health Insurance Assistance Program.
-See pages 47-48.
-This chart can help you keep track of the information you get.
+If you have questions, call your State Health Insurance Assistance Program (SHIP).
+(See pages 47-48.)